basilicom/er-diagram-xml-export-bundle/README.md

 ];
 ```

-#### Symfony 3.x Configuration
-Same as above, but the bundle must be added to BundleCollection in `AppKernel.php`, e.g.
+and add it to BundleCollection in `AppKernel.php`, e.g.

 ```
 ...